AI Keyboard Workflows: Combine Voice, Prediction, Grammar, Tone and Assistants

 • AI keyboards now combine voice typing, text prediction, grammar correction, tone adjustment, and custom assistants in unified workflows

-• Combining these features creates powerful workflows that dramatically increase mobile typing efficiency
+• Combining these features creates powerful workflows that dramatically increase mobile typing efficiency by 3-4x

 The Evolution of AI Keyboards: Beyond Simple Text Entry

 "How do these keyboard features work together?" you might ask.
 That's exactly what we're exploring today.
 The magic happens when you stop thinking about individual features and start creating personalized workflows that combine them.
+Think of it less like using separate tools and more like conducting an orchestra where every feature plays its part in perfect harmony.

 Voice-to-Text: The Foundation of Efficient Input